dualwieldhuh/SimpleDB/README.md

 ```json
 { "username": "Example", "token": "64808683BC" }
 ```
 ^ That is the result of when you succesfully created the database.
-You can actually implement this program to a whol new level, such as managing user database in your Discord bot.
+You can actually implement this program to a whole new level, such as managing user database in your Discord bot.
+# Contact Me
+If you have any problem while using the program, feel free to contact me on Discord, i will try my best to help you!
+- Discord : Aspire#0007